 In the presence of the Josephson tunneling, say, $g\neq{}0$, the situation will be complicated and more interesting.
 In this case, the nontrivial exact solution to the nonlinear GL equations \eqref{GLeq} is not available in general.
-However, we can raise the following issue: whether there exists a SC state that is more energetically favored than the decoupled SC state and the FF state?
-To address this issue, we shall examine the well known Bloch wave function that is a natural generalization of the plane wave and has been exploited to solve nonlinear Schr\"{o}dinger equation in the context of cold atoms~\cite{Pethick}.
+However, we can raise the following issue: Does a SC state exist that is more energetically favored than the decoupled SC state and the FF state?
+To address this issue, we shall examine the well-known Bloch wave function that is a natural generalization of the plane wave and has been exploited to solve the nonlinear Schr\"{o}dinger equation in the context of cold atoms~\cite{Pethick}.